Archipelagian Cosmology: Dynamics and Observables in a Universe with Discretized Matter Content: Acknowledgements

 \section{Acknowledgements}

 We are extremely grateful to George Ellis for having introduced us to the Lindquist-Wheeler model.
-We are also very grateful to Chris Clarkson, Lance Miller and Francesco Sylos-Labini for helpful discussions.
+We are also very grateful to Chris Clarkson, Lance Miller, Francesco Sylos-Labini and Kane O'Donnell for helpful discussions and comments.
 TC is supported by Jesus College, and wishes to acknowledge the BIPAC.